uharston/shred/README.md

 An application that is designed to connect skaters to local skate spots around the world.

+[Click here](https://primospots.herokuapp.com) to go to the live build!

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.